Today's Articles

 S. Ed Hall

-*Stephen Edward.
-Hall was born on this date in 1878.
-He was a Black businessman and activist.
+*Stephen Edward Hall, a Black businessman and activist, was born on this date in 1878.

-One of five children (two brothers and two sisters), he was born in Elgin, Illinois, to John and Julia Hall.
+He was one of five children (two brothers and two sisters) and was born in Elgin, Illinois, to John and Julia Hall.
 He came to St. Paul in 1900, married his wife Hattie in 1906, and opened his barbershop with his brother Orrie the same year.
-He and his wife raised two daughters Dorothy Hall McFarland and her younger sister, Ermine Hall Allen.
+He and his wife raised two daughters, Dorothy Hall McFarland and her younger sister, Ermine Hall Allen.

 In 1947, Hall moved his shop to a building at the southwest corner of Selby and Victoria Avenues in the Rondo community.
-Through his efforts and interest, many Minnesota Blacks were able to secure employment, housing, and other assistance in Minnesota.
+Through his efforts and interest, many Minnesota Blacks could secure employment, housing, and other assistance in Minnesota.
 S. Edward Hall died in 1975.
 His home was placed on the National Historic Register in 1991.

 Reference: